 The process of applying for Disability Retirement can be overwhelming.
 Due to the overlapping provisions of retirement plans, Worker’s Comp benefits, Industrial Disability Leave, long term disability and Social Security.
 Numerous studies have demonstrated that having legal representation for your Social Security application greatly increases your chances of approval, simply by knowing what information to include in your application, and how to present it to a judge.
 I accept referrals from NOSSCR, the California Teachers Association, as well as the SOAR program for moderate-means beneficiaries.

 Attorney fees from a successful Social Security application are capped at 25% of the back pay, up to a maximum fee of $6,000.
 In your decision, Social Security determines the date you became unable to work.
 Social Security benefits are not payable for the first five months after your disability date.
 Soc-date-of-onset.

 GENERAL LEGAL CONSULTATIONS:

-Please note, even though I’m sure you’re a very nice person, I cannot provide ongoing pro bono legal advice for your case or review your settlement documents for free.
+Please note, even though I’m sure you’re a very nice person, I cannot provide ongoing pro bono legal advice for your case through repeated phone calls, or review your settlement documents for free.

 If you cannot afford an attorney, I suggest utilizing one of these pro bono programs for legal assistance.